ruiying-ocean/blog/content/posts/2023-12-30-a-series-of-paleogeography-maps/index.md

 Two years ago, I wrote a post about [plotting maps in R](https://www.ruiying.online/2021-11-19-cartography-in-r/).
 Recently, I wanted to understand more about the paleogeography evolution (e.g., Pohl et al. 2022 Nature) and its corresponding geological time, so I explored the available resources on the Internet.

 ## Data
 AFAIK, there are two main sources of paleogeography data: [PALEOMAP](https://www.earthbyte.org/paleomap-paleoatlas-for-gplates/) by [Christopher Scotese](http://www.scotese.com/) and [GPlates](https://www.gplates.org/) by [EarthByte group](https://www.earthbyte.org).
-The PBDB database possibly also contains some portals to explore this, although it is essentially a fossil database.
+The PBDB database possibly also contains some portals to explore this, but it is essentially a fossil database.

 There are also different types of paleogeography data: coastlines, polygons, digital elevation model (DEM), tectonic plates etc.